apassant/ff4d/README.md

 ### Authorize access

 Go to the [Dropbox developer home](https://www.dropbox.com/developers) and create a new app.
-Then generate an OAuth token and store in a `ff4d.config`.
+Then, generate an OAuth token and store in a `ff4d.config`, in the same folder than the `ff4d.py` script.

 **Please secure your access token.
 NOBODY may know it!
 This token allows full access to your configured dropbox space.**